 India is a unique travel destination that's growing in popularity all the time.
-Here are 11 reasons why you should visit.
+Here are some reasons why you should visit.

-Also check out these Top 10 Indian Stereotypes that do and don't reflect reality to find out more about India.
+Also check out 10 Indian stereotypes that do and do not reflect reality to find out more about India.

 India is a Huge Country

 India is a vast country that's just over one-third of the size of the United States.
 Much of it is rural, and there are some incredible sights to be seen and discovered.
 To the north, there are the Himalayas.
 To the south, beaches.
 To the west, desert.
 And to the east, tribal territory.

 India is often thought of as a backpacker destination with grotty hotel rooms and dirt everywhere.
 This definitely isn't the reality!
 You can travel as cheaply or as lavishly as you want in India, and that's definitely part of its appeal as a tourist destination.
 The luxury segment of the market offers some mesmerizing accommodations, such as authentic palace hotels.
 Alternatively, you might prefer a quaint guesthouse or homestay.
 Options, such as these budget hotels, abound.
 These days, even the backpacker hostels are modern, clean, and welcoming!

 There's a saying in India, "Athithi Devo Bhava", which means "the guest is God."
 Indians consider it a huge honor to have guests in their home and go out of their way to please them.
 There's nothing like Indian hospitality.
 And, as a result of the growing popularity of homestays in India, there are plenty of opportunities to experience it.
 Many homestays are far from the humble abodes you may expect too!